Munky74/Munky74.github.io/README.md

 3. Databases

 ### Code Review
 Before we talk about the improvements we've made to our application please take a minute to watch my informal code review of the original project hosted on YouTube.
+This will highlight the current features and problems with the application that we will address in our updated project.
 * Part One
 * Part Two
 * Part Three